JustWhit3/osmanip/README.md

 If you want to mention this software in one of your project / articles, please [cite it](https://github.com/JustWhit3/osmanip/blob/main/CITATION.cff).

-If you use this library please tell me so I can add you to the [list of know projects which use this library](list-of-known-projects-which-use-this-library)].
+If you use this library please tell me so I can add you to the [list of know projects which use this library](list-of-known-projects-which-use-this-library).

 If you want to contribute to the repository, please read [this](https://github.com/JustWhit3/osmanip/blob/main/CONTRIBUTING.md) file before.